-In 2017 golf courses were also required to have a Nutrient Management Plan (NMP), perform soil testing, nutrient recordkeeping and reporting, and apply fertilizers based upon soil test results and University recommendations.
+Since 2017 golf courses are also required to have a Nutrient Management Plan (NMP), perform soil testing, nutrient recordkeeping and reporting, and apply fertilizers based upon soil test results and University recommendations.

-Questions about Vermont Golf Course Permits should be directed Matthew Wood, Golf Course Permit Specialist, 802-828-3482, email@example.com
+Questions about Vermont Golf Course Permits should be directed to Matthew Wood, Golf Course Permit Specialist, 802-828-3482, email@example.com

 The Permit Process

 Starting in 2018, the process of permitting golf courses changed, including the annual renewal of all golf course permits.
 Pesticide active ingredients that were currently approved for use on a course remained approved, and did not need to be re-applied for.

 Each Fall, Vermont golf courses must report their fertilizer and pesticide use, and sign the renewal form, to renew their permit for the following year.
 The pest control products and amounts currently on the permit will be carried forward to the coming year, but if the use of a new active ingredient is desired or an increase in the amount of a currently permitted active ingredient is needed, then the “Vermont Golf Course Dilution Worksheet” below should be used to request that (see Pesticide Information below).

 Frequently Asked Questions (FAQs)

 Q: How many soil tests do I need to do?

 A: Golf course managers only need soil sample results from areas of the course that will receive fertilizer, so for example, if fairways will receive no fertilizer, then they do not need to be soil tested.